Many first home buyers choose to invest in property before buying their first home. This is because of the many benefits it offers.

 There are many benefits of investing in property.
 The main reasons why people invest in real estate include:

 - Return on investment: You can get constant returns through rental yields of investment properties.
 If these returns are higher than the mortgage repayments, the property will be paying off the mortgage itself.
 Investors, especially first time investors, can benefit significantly from this.
+If you’re looking for high returns of up to 12%, you might want to consider investing in Special Disability Accommodation (SDA) that is offered by the National Disability Insurance Scheme (NDIS).

 - Security: You’re more secure with a relatively fixed return if you invest in property.
 The stock market has a higher risk in comparison.
 Also, market volatility is reduced because of the relatively long amount of time it takes to liquidate a property asset.